Blixxky/MFB-Realive/README.md

 3. Install libharfbuzz-gobject0, if needed: sudo apt install libharfbuzz-gobject0
 4. Install either wmctrl or xdotool (your choice): sudo apt install wmctrl OR sudo apt install xdotool
 5. Download the project: MFB-Realive (https://github.com/Blixxky/MFB-Realive)
-6. Run `Runonce.sh` for initial venv setup and dependency installation tasks.
+6. Run *`Runonce.sh`* for initial venv setup and dependency installation tasks.
-7. Run Launch.py or Launch.pyw and set your preferences.
+7. Run *`Launch.py`* or Launch.pyw and set your preferences.
 8. Set GameDir by browsing in the GUI or putting the path in settings.ini under "GameDir".
-This is where 'hearthstone.exe' is located.
+This is where *`hearthstone.exe`* is located.
 9. Create or edit your Hearthstone log.config file (https://github.com/Efemache/Mercenaries-Farm-bot/wiki/Settings#logconfig).
-10. Start Hearthstone with the same resolution as set in conf\user\settings.ini.
+10. Start Hearthstone with the same resolution as set in *`conf\user\settings.ini`*.
 The default resolution is 1920x1080.
 11. The default group name is now "Medusa".
 [Please change the group name ASAP for security reasons](#security).

 ## Start the bot

-After the initial setup you only need to run Launch.py, or Launch.pyw for no console. *You can also change the name of these files to your liking for more obscurity*.
+After the initial setup you only need to run *`Launch.py`*, or *`Launch.pyw`* for no console. **You can also change the name of these files to your liking for more obscurity**.
 Most of the settings are configurable through the GUI.
 Just click Update Settings and then Start at the top of the GUI to start the bot.

 ### While the bot is running...